dwilliam62/StandAloneNIXOS/README.md

 ### Layout:
     etc/nixos          Top level
-    etc/nixos/configs  The config files for HL, BSPWM, etc etc/nixos/scripts  Any scripts need for install or post install etc/nixos/assets   Any files needed to support configuration or scripting
+    etc/nixos/configs  The config files for Hyprland and pyprland etc/nixos/scripts  Any scripts need for install or post install etc/nixos/assets   Any files needed to support configuration or scripting dot.configs/       All the .config files